danwells96/ARISES/DocFiles/Meeting Minutes.md

 **To Action:**
 * Create two different app layouts to compare
 * Add stand in text fields, buttons and tables to the different domains
-* Have the bi-focal graph plot data and start working on sidebands
+* Have the bifocal graph plot data and start working on sidebands
 </p>
 </details>
 <details><summary>